 Like a hydrometer, a refractometer is temperature-specific (in this case it’s the temperature of the air, not the brine, that matters), but you can calibrate the instrument before performing your test.

 Do home picklers really need either of these instruments?
 Generally no, in my opinion, but either one can be useful at times, and a hydrometer costs so little that you may want to have one on hand just in case you need it, as well as for science lessons for the kids or grandkids.
 A refractometer, of course, is a bigger investment.
-You may want one if you go into pickling as a business.
+You may want one if you go into pickling or meat curing as a business.

 The olives I ordered in 2009, from M&CP Farms of Orland, California (www.greatolives.com), were green Sevillanos, which grow as large as an inch across and have firm flesh that you must chew off the pit.
 They were delicious both lye-cured and long-brined.
 But when M&CP offered another variety, Lucques, in 2010, I ordered them without hesitation.

 As soon as I slit open the box the FedEx man brought me, I knew I’d never confuse Lucques olives with Sevillanos.
 Whereas the Sevillano olive is oval, the Lucques is long, slender, and slightly crescent-shaped, with a pointed tip.
 The unripe Sevillano is pale green, but the unripe Lucques is bright green like a Gravenstein apple.